We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 • Medial Consonant Deletion: omitting sounds in the middle of words (e.g., teddy ➡ te-y)

-• Substitution errors on vowels sounds
+• Substitution errors of vowels sounds

-• Additions of sounds to words
+• Additions of sounds to words, including consonants or vowels

 • Articulation errors on consonant sounds other than ‘s’ or ‘z’